radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 ```

 To configure an entry memory cache, follow the steps below (requires [Expert Mode](00-preface#expert-mode)).
-1. On the Main Control Panel -> Settings Tab -> Server Front End section -> Memory Cache sub-section, on the right side click on the Add button in the Entry Cache section.
+1. On the Main Control Panel > Settings Tab > Server Front End section > Memory Cache sub-section, on the right side click Add in the Entry Cache section.
 2. Select a starting point location in the virtual tree.
 All entries queried below this point are cached.
 The maximum number of entries allowed in the main memory is specified in the Number of Cache Entries parameter.
 3. Enter values for the Number of Cache Entries, Time to Live, Indexed attributes, and include/exclude filters.
 Details about these settings can be found below.

 ![An image showing ](Media/Image2.2.jpg)